10 Signs Of Tuberculosis (TB) In Babies, Causes & Treatment

 3. Is TB life-threatening?

 If not treated properly, TB can turn fatal.
-It typically affects the lungs but can also impact other organs, such as the kidney, brain, and spine (12).
+It typically affects the lungs but can also impact other organs, such as the kidney, brain, spine, and lymph nodes, potentially resulting in permanent neurological and skeletal impairments.
+(12).
+Uncontrolled TB infection can lead to significant developmental challenges and, in the most serious cases, may be fatal (13).

 Tuberculosis in babies is a contagious infection that needs to be treated immediately.
 Although there has been a decline in the number of cases across developed countries in recent years, there are still chances of your baby contracting the disease if they come in contact with an infected person.
 So staying aware of the symptoms can help you reach out to a doctor in time for appropriate treatment.
 In addition, since babies’ immune systems are still developing, follow the necessary preventive measures to make sure they don’t contract the infection.